Loading...

 Issues teams running this template most often surface in practice:

-The justification is too general and does not explain how the training supports the role or department.
+The justification is too vague to show how the program supports the role or business need.

 Common use cases